 I do not choose the Hallmark Channel at random.
 It’s known for showing romance.
 Here is the title image for the DVD collection of When Calls the Heart Year 4:

 There is a foreground and a background, but there are no light-dark contrasts.
 The lighting is uniform.

 In contrast, here’s a shot of a famous scene that needs no introduction:

 “Unfair!” you might cry, to compare When Calls the Heart to Casablanca, one of the most famous films of all time.
 I don’t mean to be unfair.
 Rather, I’m trying to make my own chiaroscuro point.

 The Hallmark Channel isn’t interested in plays of light and dark.
 It wants to stay on the surface.
 Even when incorporating the darker side of life into the story, say the death of a loved one, the narrative feel is sunny.
 And so must be the look, as well.
 Thus, the camera work matches the narrative intent.

-I’ve watched my share of Hallmark Channel movies.
-I’ve read my share of two-dimensional romances with characters who feel stock.
+I’ve watched my share of Hallmark Channel movies and read my share of two-dimensional romances with characters who feel stock.
 I’ve even enjoyed both.
-However, I like romantic movies and books even more when the author creates well-rounded characters with some depth and complexity.
+However, I like romantic movies and books, even more, when the author creates well-rounded characters with some depth and complexity.

 In a romance the chiaroscuro is found in the interior lives of the main characters as they make their emotional journeys toward one another.